FreedomBen/breakout71/Readme.md

 ### display a multiplicator if it's not 100%, have some perks add to it

+### Read android app language settings

+The language selector in the app is kind of a legacy UI - now that Android supports per-app language settings (`System Settings` → `System` → `Languages` → `App languages`), we should support that and eventually get rid of the in-app language selector

 ## extra levels

 ### Good games